The Best Salad Spinner

 We think the OXO Good Grips is the best salad spinner you can buy, bar none.
-It’s strong enough to wring water out of leaves and to dry berries without ruining them, and should you make a mess, it’s super easy to clean.
-Plus, it’s so simple a kid, or possibly even your pet, could use it.
-Everyone says it’s the best salad spinner out there, and we agree.
+It’s strong enough to expel water from leaves and to dry herbs without ruining them, and should you make a mess, it’s super easy to clean.
+Our experts says it’s the best salad spinner out there, and we agree.

 Salad Spinner Reviews, Good Housekeeping

 The Best Salad Spinner: No Strings Attached, Epicurious, February 28, 2011,